kelvinjhwong/ticket-tracker/README.md

-# Ticket-tracking app built with Rails
+# Project- and ticket-tracking app built with Rails

 This app currently supports tracking of tickets belonging to projects, and tagging of tickets.